capac/obesity-rate-by-country/README.md

-# Obesity prevalence per country
+# Obesity rate per country

 Age-standardized prevalence of obesity among adults (18+ years), defined as those who have a body mass index (BMI) greater than 30.
 The repository contains a line plot of obesity rates for a selection of countries from 1990 to 2022.